 In several areas, repeated measurements during a clinic examination are taken for quality control purposes and are recorded on study forms separate from the participant's original forms.
 These forms are designated as belonging to phantom participants.
 Approximately 7% of assigned study IDs are for phantom participants.
-The Study Coordinator in each field center (field center) generally creates phantom participant folders when needed, and initializes a phantom participant diskette.
-As a safeguard against gathering unnecessary data on the phantom participant forms, only a subset of the usual study forms are included for OC repeat studies.
-Currently, this is only anthropometry, venipuncture, retinal, and echocardiography.
+The Data Coordinator in each field center (FC) generally creates phantom participant folders when needed, and initializes a phantom participant diskette.
+As a safeguard against gathering unnecessary data on the phantom participant forms, only a subset of the usual study forms are included for QC repeat studies.
+Currently, repeat studies are done for anthropometry, blood measurements, and urine collection.
 (Repeat scanning with ultrasound is handled differently and is described in Manual 6.)
 Repeat measurements are then entered, by the technician making the measurements, on the phantom forms/diskettes just as regular study data, as explained below, and the folders are processed as regular study data.
 There is one extra form in the QC phantom participant's folder, the ARIC QC Phantom Participant and Non-Participant ID Form (Appendix 1), which is used to match the phantom ID to the IDs of the ARIC participants contributing repeat measurements.
 This form is also used to record IDs used for data collected on persons who are not ARIC study participants (e.g., monitors from the Coordinating Center).
-This form is entered into the computer and the electronic copy is sent to the Coordinating Center with a copy kept in the phantom participant's folder. a further backup, the QC phantom ID is entered on a form in the associated ARIC participant's folder, as explained below.
+This form is entered into the computer and the electronic copy is sent to the Coordinating Center with a copy kept in the phantom participant's folder.
+As a further backup, the QC phantom ID is entered on a form in the associated ARIC participant's folder, as explained below.